PHY689 spring 2019

 High Tech Tools

 - This is what particle accelerators are nowadays, the latest of high-tech, under frantic development.
-They have become the inescapable tools of modern industry, medecine, research, under a variety of forms, from small things to gigantic machines,
+They are the inescapable tools of research, medecine, industry, under a variety of forms, from small things to gigantic machines and installations, including

-- cyclotrons, synchrotrons for the production of cancer therapy beams,
+- cyclotrons, synchrotrons for the production of cancer tumor therapy beams,

 - electron storage rings for the production of synchrotron radiation,